Tropical Storm Mekkhala (2008): Preparations and impact

 Vietnam was affected by Tropical Storm Mekkhala less than a week after Typhoon Hagupit had affected the country.
 Despite this Mekkhala still caused $6.6 million (2008 US$) worth of damage.
 A total of 1,000 homes were washed away by the storm and an additional 10,000 were damaged.
 The storm was also responsible for Blackouts in Vietnam, as well as causing 16 deaths and 13 injuries.
 Vietnam's National Steering Committee for Storm and Flood Control also reported that Mekkhala had forced the evacuation of thousands of people and had sunk 38 fishing trawlers.

 An estimated 3,050 hectares of crops were damaged in Thanh Hóa Province, leading to $1.2 million in losses.
 In Hà Tĩnh Province 500 homes and 4,000 hectares of crops were damaged and three people were killed.
 Damages in the province amounted to $1.8 million.

-Naming

-The name Mekkhala was one of the ten original names submitted to the ESCAP/WMO Typhoon Committee for use from January 1, 2000, by Thailand.
-It has been used once before worldwide within the 2002 Pacific typhoon season to name a tropical storm and refers to the Thai Angel of Thunder.